kubernetes/kubernetes/examples/guestbook/guestbook.md

 } ?>
 ```

 To play with the service itself, find the name of a frontend, grab the external IP of that host from the [Google Cloud Console][cloud-console], and visit `http://<host-ip>:8080`.
-You may need to open the firewall for port 8080 using the [console][cloud-console] or the `gcloud` tool.
+You may need to open the firewall for port 8080 using the [console][cloud-console] or the `gcutil` tool.

 [cloud-console]: https://console.developer.google.com